Wednesday, December 2, 2015

 Crowd Sourced Language Learning

-By: Zachary Rosen '16 The world today is incredibly globalized, a result of both the international economy and the world wide web.
+The world today is incredibly globalized, a result of both the international economy and the world wide web.
 Social media can let people from different continents speak casually to each other.
 One can read the news from papers of any number of nations.
-Agricultural products and industrial goods, the tech gadgets and designer clothing, can all be moved...
+Agricultural products and industrial goods, the tech gadgets and designer clothing, can all be moved between different countries, providing to consumers the most of what they want for the lowest costs.

 Read More »